brucerun42195/aws-networking-workshop/README.md

 * Ping 168.95.1.1
 * Ping www.amazon.com

 Awesome!!
 Public IP is from Ashburn, VA US owned by Amazon.
 In term of ping result, we know the connectivity is available but the RTT is not good enough.
 The reason is that all traffic routing to the destination will be encapsulated and transmitted over OpenVPN tunnel.
 And the source IP address will be translated to EIP of Client VPN ENI hosted in subnet **VPC4VPN-SN1** or **VPC4VPN-SN2**.
-That's the reason why **"whatismyip"** shows you location in Virginia not you real location.
+That's the reason why **"whatismyip"** shows your location in Virginia not your real location.

 ![Deployment Diagram](images/pingcheck.jpg)